 Write step

-Write step can be used to write data back into datapoint and timeseries.
-Write step should be used carefully as they are modifying data within the time-series database.
-Therefore they are by default de-activated on experiment mode.
+A Write step is used to write data back into the time-series database.
+It maps columns from an output dataframe to registered datapoints in the platform, storing the results at the timestamps provided by the dataframe index.
+Write steps should be used carefully as they modify data within the time-series database.
+For this reason, they are deactivated by default during experiment mode.

 {